Domipowski/Toms-Electric/README.md

 # To Do:
 - Update reame v1.0
 - Update Line 3
-- Link to master electrician website in Footnotes and contact/info
 - Pictures in Slides
 - Picture in HomeAbout
 - All Gallery Pictures